TwinLizzie/NGnoidTV/NGNUITY.md

 YouTube videos, tutorials, wikis and documentation will be widely accessible.
 Artificial Intelligence and Deep Learning (e.g. GPT-NEO) will automate the process of designing 3d models and gcode for all of these applications, so that people don't have to be proficient in CAD to be able to use them.
 The more data is shared, the more data is generated.

-Eventually - you'll be able to learn how to Learn using online tutorials.
+Eventually, you'll be able to learn how to Learn using online tutorials.
 And then learn how to learn how to learn how to learn using online tutorials.
 And then AI will also be able to learn how to learn how to learn how to do stuff by bulk-watching videos and data-harvesting, too; optimizing the optimizers.
 Until technological progress becomes unstoppable and grows at such a fast and exponential rate that you end up with God-like superpowers at your fingertips; capable of curing cancer, extending your lifespan and building your own nuclear fusion reactor in your garage if you want to.
 Power: Overwhelming!

 Where we go from there, is a choice I leave to you.